valoeaera/School/HTB/HTB-Blackfield.md

 ![](../HTB-pics/blackfield/22.png)

 If I use the `setuserinfo2` command, I can set `audit2020`'s password.
-The `23` option comes from [this](https://room362.com/post/2017/reset-ad-user-password-with-linux/) blog and the password must have a capital letter, a lowercase letter, and a special character.
+The `23` option comes from [this](https://room362.com/post/2017/reset-ad-user-password-with-linux/) blog and the password must have a capital letter, a lowercase letter, and a special character but can be anything that fits those criteria.
+I used my username with an exclamation point.

 ![](../HTB-pics/blackfield/23.png)